-History of The Castle Hotel in Taunton
+History of The Castle Hotel

 Once a Norman fortress, The Castle at Taunton has been welcoming travellers since the 12th century.